mfeferman-bs/bright-api-scan/README.md

+# NOTE: THE WORKFLOWS CONTAINED WITHIN THIS REPO ARE EXAMPLES ONLY.
+IF YOU ARE PLANNING TO USE IN A PRODUCTION ENVIRONMENT, GO THROUGH THEM THOROUGHLY AND UPDATE.
+YOU HAVE BEEN WARNED!

 # 🔍 Bright Security API Scan GitHub Action

 This GitHub Action performs an **incremental API vulnerability scan** using [Bright Security](https://brightsec.com/) against an OpenAPI/Swagger file.
 It supports **optional Repeater usage** for scanning internal or non-public environments, making it suitable for both external and internal API assessments.